kfarr3/MLND-Capstone/docs/report.md

 ![Exploited CVEs per year](img/exploited_cve_bar.png)

 The above figure shows the number of exploits per year.
 It looks like the number of exploits increases along with the number of vulnerabilities.
-Running a correlation test against these datasets shows that there is a strong correlation (0.758) between the number of vulnerabilities in a given year and the number of vulnerabilities.
+Running a correlation test against these datasets shows that there is a strong correlation (0.758) between the number of vulnerabilities in a given year and the number of exploits.
+Sussing out which vulnerabilities will turn to exploits is the goal.

 ### CVSS Attributes

 There are 6 CVSS Attributes that have categorical properties:

-* _Attack/Access Vector_: Level of access to vulnerable system, includes **Physical Access**, **Local Access**, **Adjacent Access**, or **Network (Remote) Access**
+* _Attack/Access Vector_: Level of access to vulnerable system, includes **Local Access**, **Adjacent Access**, or **Network (Remote) Access**
 * _Attack Complexity_: Whether or not extenuating circumstances are required to exploit the vulnerability, includes **Low** or **High**
 * _Authentication/Privileges Required_: Whether or not access credentials are required before the vulnerability can be exploited, includes **None**, **Low**, and **High**
 * _Confidentiality_: Measures the impact to underlying system if the vulnerability is exploited, includes **None**, **Low**, and **High**